-The evolve product family comprises a range of high-efficiency combination and system boilers.
+The comprises a range of high-efficiency combination boilers.
 These appliances - by design - incorporate electronic ignition, circulating pump, expansion vessel, safety valve, pressure gauge and automatic by-pass.

+gauge and automatic by-pass.
 The range is produced as room sealed, category II2H3P appliances, suitable for internal wall mounting applications only.
-Each appliance is provided with a fan powered flue outlet with an annular co-axial combustion air intake that can be rotated - horizontally - through 360 degrees for various horizontal or vertical applications.
+Each appliance is provided with a fan powered flue outlet with an annular co-axial combustion air intake that can be rotated - horizontally - through 360 degrees for various horizontal or horizontally - through 360 degrees for various horizontal overtical applications.

 These appliances are designed for use with a sealed system only; consequently they are not intended for use on open vented systems.